MISTLab/DOVESEI/README.md

 ros2 run ros2_open_voc_landing_heatmap lander_publisher --ros-args -p mov_avg_size:=10
 ```
 Important parameters (append `--ros-args -p <parameter_name>:=<parameter_value>`):
+* `safety_threshold`: threshold used on the fused logits to generate the places for landing mask (before the distance gradient)
 * `mov_avg_size`: number of heatmaps averaged before calculating the direction to move
 * 'gain': gain used on the XY error to define the velocity to move (usually the values get satured by the maximum bank angle, `tiltMax`)
 * `z_speed`: speed setpoint [m/s] that the UAV will move in the z direction